 But Beacham broke down how to create a conditional allowance that actually works and is relatively easy to implement.
-She advises starting your child on an allowance around age eight.
-At this age, they’ve probably realized that there are certain things in life you are paying for and you’ve seen a pattern of what they are constantly asking for.
+She advised starting your child on an allowance around age 8.
+At this age, they’ve probably realized that there are certain things in life that you’re paying for, and you’ve seen a pattern of what they’re constantly asking for.

 For example, if your child loves reading new books and is asking for a new book every time you go shopping, keep a tally of how much you spend on books for them.
 Let them know that this is an expense that they’ll now take over and manage themselves.

 If they usually ask for $25 worth of books each month, you’ll give them $25 to buy their books.
 Once the money is gone, it’s gone.
 Then help them understand the choices in their spending behaviors.
 They can continue to use the entire allowance to buy books they’re excited about, or they can go to the library and borrow some books for free.
 If they borrow books, they can save more of that allowance toward the goal that they’ve set.